The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: The Star formation history of WLM

 All three AMRs show the same qualitative trends (i.e., steady enrichment as a function of linear lookback time), though with modest offsets from one another.
 Compared to the AGB star based metallicity, the oldest MSTO-based AMRs are slightly more metal-poor at the very oldest ages and show steeper enrichment.
 To place all three AMRs into context, we overplot several external stellar metallicity estimates for WLM.
 At ancient times, we include metallicities derived from the periods of 90 RR Lyrae variables, which ranged from $-2.4\lesssim\rm{[M/H]\lesssim-1.3}$ with a mean metallicity of $\rm{[Fe/H]}=-1.74$ \citep{Sarajedini23}.
 We assume RR Lyrae corresponds to stars older than $\sim10$~Gyr.
 For intermediate ages, we include RGB star metallicities derived from spectroscopy of WLM red giants from \cite{Leaman09}, who derived a mean metallicity of $\rm{[Fe/H]}=-1.28$ ($\sigma=0.37$).
 We plot these over the age range provided in the \cite{Leaman09} paper.
 Finally, we include present day stellar metallicity estimates from \cite{Urbaneja08}.
 They derived a stellar metallicity range from six BA-type supergiants of $-1.0\lesssim\rm{[M/H]}\lesssim-0.5$ with a mean stellar metallicity of $\rm{[M/H]}=-0.87$.

 All three CMD-based AMRs are within the ranges reported by these independent metallicity estimates.
-The modest offsets and slightly different AMRs between the AGB stars and oldest MSTO methods are interesting, but without more suitable datasets it is challenging to explore the causes of any differences (e.g., \textit{does the small number of stars play a role?
+The modest offsets and slightly different AMRs between the AGB stars and oldest MSTO methods are interesting, but without more suitable datasets (i.e., see the criteria listed in \S \ref{sec:intro}) it is challenging to explore the causes of any differences (e.g., \textit{does the small number of stars play a role?
 How does dredge up affect AGB star metallicities?}).
-For the present purposes, the AMRs from the three approaches are in good agreement, and certainly are comparable to, or better than, AMRs measured historically from different CMD fitting codes \citep[e.g.,][]{Skillman02}.
-We also include the AMR derived from the oMSTO using the PARSEC model from HST/ACS imaging analyzed in \citetalias{Cohen25} as an additional comparison point, demonstrating differences between the AMRs derived from HST and JWST are comparable to differences between the AMRs derived from HST and the AGB stars.
+For the present purposes, the AMRs from the three approaches are in good agreement, and certainly are comparable to, or better than, AMRs measured historically from different CMD fitting codes.
+For example, \cite{Skillman03, Garling25} showed AMRs produced by independent CMD-fitting codes can differ by $\lesssim0.4$~dex, which is comparable to the differences seen between the AMRs shown in Figure \ref{fig:sfh}.
+Furthermore, there may also be minor differences in the derived AMRs arising from the different fields of view for each field, although this effect should be small as WLM is known to have a weak metallicity gradient \citep{Leaman13}.
+We also include the AMR derived from the oMSTO using the PARSEC model from HST/ACS imaging analyzed in \citetalias{Cohen25} as an additional comparison point, demonstrating that differences between the AMRs derived from HST and JWST are comparable to differences between the AMRs derived from HST and the AGB stars.